loreanvictor/nokss/docs/inputs/range.md

 ### Customization

-In addition to [global CSS variables](#theming), you can further customize range inputs via the following CSS variables, displayed with their default values:
+Tweak [global CSS variables](#theming) for customizing range inputs.
+If you need further customization, you can use following CSS variables:

 ```css
 :root {